sweetriverfish/LeagueAutoAccept/README.md

 - Can instalock
 - Pick summoner spells

+## Planned
+- Backup champion to pick/ban
+- Send a chat message when entering lobby
+- Automatic runes picker (from the premade sets)
+- Manual runes creator, maybe

 ## Notes and stuff
 - You can build your rune page via collection>runes.
 The last rune page you clicked is the currently selected one.
-- Might implement a runes picker later on if I won't be too lazy
 - Mac os is (currently) not supported
 - Feel free to suggest stuff
 - If it looks like I don't know what I'm doing that's probably because I don't know what I'm doing